 Asia International Engagement Program

-Launched in Shanghai in June 2017, AACTA’s Asia International Engagement Program is now in its third year.
-The key aim of the Program is to foster the burgeoning relationship between the film industries of Australia and its closest Asian neighbours.
+Launched in Shanghai in June 2017, AACTA’s Asia International Engagement program is now in its fourth year.
+The key aim of the program is to foster the burgeoning relationship between the film industries of Australia and its closest Asian neighbours.
 The Program not only champions the skills and achievements of Asian filmmakers to audiences and industry in Australia, but also promotes Australia’s highly skilled screen practitioners to the booming industries of Asia, developing meaningful pathways for collaborations between Australia and the Asian region.

 The cornerstone of the program is the AACTA Award for Best Asian Film, recognising excellence in filmmaking throughout the Asian region.
 The Award reflects the growing popularity and importance of Asian films in Australia, with the growing Chinese and Indian diaspora having had a substantial impact on Australian box office and cinema trends.

-The inaugural Best Asian Film Award was awarded to Indian sports drama DANGAL – the first Indian film to gross $300 million worldwide.
+The inaugural Best Asian Film Award - recognising global box-office hits and international film festival favourites to a Palme d’Or winner and multiple Best International Feature Film Oscar® entries - was awarded to Indian sports drama DANGAL – the first Indian film to gross $300 million worldwide.
 Lead actress Sakshi Tanwar accepted the Award, which was presented by Best Asian Film Grand Jury President and Oscar® winner Russell Crowe at the 2017 AACTA Awards Ceremony presented by Foxtel.
 In 2018, the coveted Award acknowledged the achievement of Chinese film DYING TO SURVIVE, and was presented to the film’s director Muye Wen in Sydney at the 2018 AACTA Awards presented by Foxtel.